alberto-ara/Surface-Laplacian/README.md

 # Surface Laplacian
-This function computes the surface laplacian transform to an mne Epochs object.
+This function applies the surface laplacian transform to an mne Epochs object.
 The algorithm follows the formulations of Perrin et al. (1989) and it consists for the most part in a nearly-literal translation of Mike X Cohen's 'Analyzing neural time series data' corresponding MATLAB code (2014).

 References:
 - Perrin, F., Pernier, J., Bertrand, O. & Echallier, J.F.
 (1989).
 Spherical splines for scalp potential and current density mapping. *Electroencephalography and clinical Neurophysiology, 72,* 184-187.